 Impact

-A circular locking dependency exists in the RDS TCP implementation of the Linux kernel.
-The function sk_net_refcnt_upgrade() allocates memory while holding the socket lock, creating a situation where the task can be stalled by another lock, leading to a deadlock.
-This weakness, classified as CWE-833, can result in a denial‑of‑service condition if the lock order is repeatedly violated.
+A circular locking dependency exists in the RDS TCP implementation of the Linux kernel; the function sk_net_refcnt_upgrade() performs memory allocation while holding the socket lock, creating a situation where the task can be stalled by another lock, leading to deadlock.
+This weakness aligns with CWE‑833 and also demonstrates characteristics of CWE‑667, a race condition that can cause inconsistent state or deadlock.
+The flaw can lead to a denial‑of‑service if the lock order is repeatedly violated.

 Affected Systems